Three journal articles by Mikael Hård got recently published:

 - Mikael Hård and Mai-Lin Tjoa-Bonatz, “Trading Zones in a Colony: Transcultural Techniques at Missionary Stations in the Dutch East Indies, 1860-1940,” Social Studies of Science 50 (6), 2020, pp. 932-955, doi.org/10.1177/0306312720925913.

 - Hård, Mikael, and Frank Edward, “Maintaining the Local Empire: The Public Works Department in Dar es Salaam, 1920-1960,” The Journal of Transport History 41, 2020: 27–46. doi.org/10.1177/0022526619883457.

 A Global History of Technology, 1850 – 2000 (GLOBAL-HOT)

 Project Leader: Professor Mikael Hård

-Institution: Department of History, Technische Universität Darmstadt, Germany
+Institution: Institute of History, Technische Universität Darmstadt, Germany

 Financial Support: European Research Council (Project No. 742631)